uomphoenix/firefly/README.md

 will disconnect a client (configurable in `observerhandlers.FrameHelper`).

 # Limitations/NYI
-+ Some frame sources which have extremely high resolutions are not compatible with Firefly at this point in time.
-This is because said frames are too large to be sent in a single packet, and cause a network overflow.
-Since the receiver does not currently support split-frame packets (i.e. multiple packets for a single frame), these sources are not supported.

 + Currently feeds will never expire, and require a restart of the daemon to clear existing caches

-+ Video feeds are not currently written to disk, so there is no local storage.
-  This is a feature that we are aiming to implement ASAP.

-+ There is currently no authentication required for viewing a stream - whoever has the link can view it.